checkmarx-ltd/cx-flow/docs/CodeBashing.md

 ## Integration with CodeBashing

 CxFlow adds CodeBashing link when creating a Bug-Tracker ticket.
-The link to CodeBasing is added under '**Training**' in the ticket recommendation:
+The link to CodeBashing is added under '**Training**' in the ticket recommendation:

 [[/Images/Training_link.png|Training_Link]]